1. How is the Salvéo Weight Management Program different from other weight loss programs?

 2. What is a realistic expectation for my weight loss?

 At Salvéo Weight Management, 97% of patients lost weight by their first follow up.

 We know from research (and practical experience), that long term weight loss and maintenance are more important than the first-month loss.
-Under the medical care of Drs.
-Articolo and Mackey, over 80% of patients that make at least three visits to the office lose enough weight to reduce their risk of diabetes by 50%!
+Under the medical care of Dr. Mackey, over 80% of patients that make at least three visits to the office lose enough weight to reduce their risk of diabetes by 50%!
 Please remember that statistics will not predict YOUR weight loss success, however, these numbers give you some idea about our program’s history.